MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-debug.rst

 Highlighting the Bounds of the Widgets
 --------------------------------------

-When designing an UI, it can be pretty convenient to highlight the bounds of each widget.
+When designing a UI, it can be pretty convenient to highlight the bounds of each widget.
-It helps:
+Here are some cases where it helps:

-- verifying if the layout fits the expected design,
+- Verify if the layout fits the expected design.
-- setting the outlines (margin, padding, border),
+- Set the outlines (margin, padding, border).
-- checking the alignment of the widget content inside its bounds.
+- Check the alignment of the widget content inside its bounds.

 Setting the ``ej.mwt.debug.bounds.enabled`` constant to ``true`` will add a rectangle overlay over each widget and container.
-(See :ref:`section.classpath.elements.constants` section for more information about constants.)
+For more information about constants, see the :ref:`section.classpath.elements.constants` section.

 By default, the rectangles around the widgets are magenta.
 But their color can be adjusted by modifying the ``ej.mwt.debug.bounds.color`` constant.

-Example of ``xxx.constants.list`` file and the result in an application:
+Here is an example of a ``xxx.constants.list`` file with the result in an application:

 .. code-block::